kamilbanas85/Electricity_Demand/README.md

 Models were fitted on data set beginning from 2015-07.
 A time period before Covid-19 was investigated, because lockdowns influence load profile (https://www.eia.gov/todayinenergy/detail.php?id=43295#tab1), so it requires additional consideration.

 A summer and winter load profiles differs and models predicted those two region with diffrent accuracy, so a two test set were used to evaluate moldes.
 First, a model was trained to data till '2019-09' and tested on six month period to '2020-03' to cover a winter load profile.
-A second train set cover data to '2019-02' and a test set till '2019-08', what covers a summer time.
+A second train set contains data to '2019-02' and a test set till '2019-08', what covers a summer time.

 ## Few models were conidered: